 Water Goals & Targets

-Efficient water usage: we strive to reduce the unit cost of water by implementing measures that promote efficient usage throughout our operations.
+Efficient water usage: We strive to reduce the unit cost of water by implementing measures that promote efficient usage throughout our operations.

-Water conservation: through the adoption of water-saving technologies, efficient infrastructure, and employee awareness programs, we actively work towards reducing our overall water consumption.
+Water conservation: Through the adoption of water-saving technologies, efficient infrastructure, and employee awareness programs, we actively work towards reducing our overall water consumption.

 IWG has set the following targets for its operations:

-and design guides to achieve sustainable operation and minimise environmental impact
+achieve sustainable operations and minimise environmental impact

-- Improve access to WASH in vulnerable communities where we source and operate
+- Improve access to WASH in vulnerable communities where we source and operate.

 Tracking our progress